Cross-Research Council programmes

 RCUK Global Uncertainties Programme has its own newsletter, G-news, covering news, funding opportunities, and updates.
 If you wish to receive G-news, please e-mail email@example.com

 Life expectancy in the UK is increasing at an unprecedented rate.
 One in six people are currently over 65.
 By 2033 that figure is projected to rise to 25% of the UK's population.
 The lifelong health and wellbeing programme (external link) aims to meet the challenges and opportunities of an ageing population.

 Our planet faces unprecedented change.
 If we continue on our current path, by the end of this century, or earlier, our environment will be in a state that modern humans have never experienced.
 The living with environmental change programme (external link) will provide decision makers with the best information to effectively manage and protect vital ecosystem services.
 It will improve our tools and knowledge needed to build resilience, mitigate problems, and adapt to environmental change.

-The RCUK nanoscience programme (external link) provided the focus needed to evolve nanotechnology.
-This coordination of research ensures that the UK remains a world leader in the area.
+The RCUK nanoscience programme (external link) provides a focus to evolve nanotechnology.
+This coordination of research ensure that the UK remains a world leader in this area.